 Diagnosing Progressive Supranuclear Palsy: Wednesday, August 30, 2017.
 This one-hour webinar on diagnosing progressive supranuclear palsy (PSP) was presented by Stanford movement disorders specialist Dr. Kathleen Poston, MD.
 Watch the recording of the complete webinar, see notes about the material, and complete a survey here.

-The Allan Marcus Fund for Families in Need with PSP, established earlier this year with generous funds from Allan’s family, accepted grant applications for up to $1500 in funding.
-Applicants did not need to be existing members of the BSN network – Click here to learn more
+The Allan Marcus Fund for Families in Need with PSP, established in 2017 with generous funds from Allan’s family, accepted grant applications for up to $1500 in funding.
+Applicants did not need to be existing members of the BSN network.

 Santa Clara County or San Mateo County Families in Need – Respite Funds Before June 30th Caregiver respite funds can be spent on in-home care, adult day care, or temporary facility care.
 These funds must be spent by June 30th!
 Learn more.

 CurePSP Midwest Family Conference: Friday-Saturday, June 23-24, 2017 in Chicago.
 CurePSP Family Conferences bring together patients and their families with others who are facing the same challenges for educational programming, and fellowship.
 Learn more.

 AFTD’s 2016 Education Conference: Friday, May 5, 2017 in Baltimore.
 Join the Association for Frontotemporal Degeneration for its annual education conference at the Sheraton Inner Harbor Hotel.
 Frontotemporal Degeneration is an umbrella term that includes both PSP and CBD.
 Learn more.